SoftUni-Internal/interactive-content/EN/06-Reflection-and-Annotations/05-Annotations.md

 # Obtaining Annotations

-Lets see, how can obtain class annotations:
+How can we obtain class's annotations?

 We can use `getAnnotations()` method to obtain all class annotations.